seb-philo/AutonomousBoat/README.md

 # Autonomous Boat Electronic Design

 ## Summary
-This project involved the electronic design and code, as well as LabVIEW control development, of an autonomous boat.
+This project involved the electronic design and code, as well as LabVIEW control development, of an autonomous boat, achieving 72%.

 ## Electronics and Code
 This boat features a range of sensors including ultrasonics for collision avoidance and magnometer for bearings, to link to motors which can be manually controlled or automatically driven.
 The software was developed with C++.